 Return of Title IV Funds

 Northeastern University is required by federal statute to recalculate federal financial aid eligibility for students who withdraw, drop out, are dismissed, or take a leave of absence prior to completing 60 percent of a term.
 Recalculation is based on the percentage of earned aid using the Federal Return of Title IV funds formula.
 Federal regulations require students to obtain at least an A, B, C, D, or S in at least one course for the term; students who receive all unsuccessful grades for a term (F, NE, W, I, U) may be considered unofficially withdrawn from the term and subject to an aid recalculation, including the possible loss of financial aid for that term.

 Satisfactory Academic Progress (SAP)

-To continue receiving financial aid, undergraduate students must have a 2.000 GPA and have earned academic credit in 67 percent of the courses attempted.
+To continue receiving financial aid, undergraduate students must have a 2.000 grade-point average (GPA) and have earned academic credit in 67 percent of the courses attempted.
 Satisfactory academic progress will be evaluated once per academic year.
 Refer to the Student Financial Services website for more information about how satisfactory progress affects financial aid.

 Change in Enrollment Status

 Students must notify the Office of Student Financial Services about any changes to their enrollment, whether due to withdrawal from a class, a leave of absence, a change in course work, or withdrawal from the university.
 Students should be aware that any change in enrollment status may result in a loss of all or part of their federal and/or institutional aid eligibility.
 It is the student’s responsibility to notify the Office of Student Financial Services about any change in enrollment status and understand the ramifications of such changes.